aselshall/rm/hw/case1.md

 ## [Case study: Erin Brockovich movie](https://aselshall.github.io/rm/hw/case1)
 This is a bonus homework with up to 5% of the final homework grade, depending on the depth and quality of the analysis.

-### Objective
+### Learning objectives
-This question aims to apply concepts from research methods to a real-world case study, as portrayed in the movie *Erin Brockovich*.
+In this homework you we will see the application of research methods to a real-world case study, as portrayed in the movie *Erin Brockovich*.
+The protagonist uncovers a major environmental health issue involving contaminated groundwater in a small community.

 <div style="text-align: center;">
   <a href="https://youtu.be/ERJ74tDM03s">